 Make the effort to invest time not just in your work, in your relationships, and in specific tasks but in you.
 Take time to address those questions building up in your mind and to think about you.
 Take time to breathe and appreciate all of the blessings you have in life.

 As a Christian, the most valuable moments of my week are the moments I take out to be with and talk to God.
 It reminds me that I’m here on this earth to glorify him.
 I can fix my gaze on him, feel at peace and know that I have a greater purpose in life, beyond anything the world can offer.

 Sometimes there are questions building up in our minds that we don’t take the time to think about.
 Sometimes God is trying to speak to us but we don’t take the time to just listen.
 Don’t let life rush by.
-Don’t let business take over.
-Stop, think and relax in solitude.
+Don’t let busyness take over.
+Pause, reflect and think.